rubsil/LOCAlbum-Offline-Photo-Album/README.md

 Distribuído sob a **licença MIT** — uso livre, com crédito ao autor.
 Distributed under the **MIT License** — free to use, with author attribution.

+This project optionally uses ExifTool by Phil Harvey (https://exiftool.org) for reading media metadata.
+ExifTool is free software — see exiftool.org for license details.